 Use the following portal to view which abatements or exemptions are applied to a property and for how long.
 In addition, you can find how those same abatements and exemptions are calculated:

-The New York City Department of Buildings (“DOB”) tracks various property information.
-Those include complaints, violations, construction/plumbing applications and permits, and inspections.
+The New York City Department of Buildings (“DOB”) tracks various property information, including complaints, violations, construction and plumbing applications and permits, as well as inspections.

 This is part of the real estate due diligence checklist.

-ACRIS (the “Automated City Register Information System”) hosts the accepted land records of the New York, Kings, Queens, and Bronx County Clerks.
-Therefore, this database can provide real estate professionals with access to most of the records filed against New York City properties in those counties.
+ACRIS (the “Automated City Register Information System”) hosts the accepted land records of the New York City Clerks for Kings, Queens, and Bronx Counties.
+Therefore, this database provides real estate professionals with access to most records filed against properties in New York City, as well as those in the specified counties.

-However, there is sometimes inconsistency in the availability of documents over 15 years old.
+However, there is sometimes an inconsistency in the availability of documents over 15 years old.

-As of May 2013, ACRIS can search for land records against coops.
+As of May 2013, ACRIS can search for land records against co-ops.
 This helps confirm early if there are any outstanding liens against a unit.
-Use ACRIS to determine a property’s tax block and lot and find property deeds, mortgages, and UCC financing statements.
+Use ACRIS to determine a property’s tax block and lot, as well as to find property deeds, mortgages, and UCC financing statements.

 Also, you can identify easements or restrictions on the use of a property.